EL-BID/VIAsegura/README.md

 pip install viasegura
 ```

-Then to download the models from ... to ...
+Then to download the models from [the repository](https://github.com/EL-BID/VIAsegura/raw/refs/heads/release/v2.0.0/models/models.tar.gz?download=) to ...

 Remember to put that path every time you instantiate a model so that you can find the artifacts you need to run them.